Versatile Behavior Diffusion for Generalized Traffic Agent Simulation: Ablation Studies

-\boldpara{Results} We evaluate the performance of both diffusion generator and behavior predictor in the Waymo Sim Agents benchmark, and the results are presented in \autoref{tab: wosac_results}.
-We compare the performance of {\modelabb} with state-of-the-art autoregressive generative models, including BehaviorGPT \citep{zhou2024behaviorgpt}, SMART \citep{wu2024smart}, and GUMP \citep{hu2024solving}, behavior cloning models, such as MVTE \citep{wang2023multiverse} and TrafficBotsV1.5 \citep{zhang2024trafficbots}, and concurrent diffusion-based model SceneDiffuser \citep{jiang2024scenediffuser}.
-We demonstrate that the simulation performance of the {\modelabb} model is comparable to state-of-the-art autoregressive generative models and outperforms other motion prediction models.
-In addition, we observe better metrics across almost all categories compared to SceneDiffuser \citep{jiang2024scenediffuser} baseline from Waymo.
-Notably, our {\modelabb} model achieves this with fewer parameters than these GPT-style models, achieving a balance between performance and computational efficiency.
-We present a selection of qualitative simulation results in \autoref{fig: generation_ability}, showcasing the model's ability to generate interactive and realistic traffic scenarios.
-The results in the Waymo Sim Agents task suggest that our VBD model is reliable at generating realistic agent interactions through its joint multi-agent diffusion policy.
-Additional simulation videos can be found on the \href{https://sites.google.com/view/versatile-behavior-diffusion}{Project Website}.
+In \cref{tab: wosac_results}, we compare the performance of {\modelabb} with state-of-the-art generative models, including BehaviorGPT \cite{zhou2024behaviorgpt}, SMART \cite{wu2024smart}, and GUMP \cite{hu2024solving}, behavior cloning models, such as MVTE \cite{wang2023multiverse} and TrafficBotsV1.5 \cite{zhang2024trafficbots}, and concurrent diffusion-based model SceneDiffuser \cite{jiang2024scenediffuser}.
+We demonstrate that the simulation performance of the {\modelabb} model is comparable to state-of-the-art generative models and outperforms other motion prediction models.
+In addition, we observe better simulation realism metrics compared to the SceneDiffuser \cite{jiang2024scenediffuser} baseline.
+Notably, our {\modelabb} model achieves this with fewer parameters than autoregressive generation models, achieving a balance between performance and computational efficiency.
+We present a selection of qualitative simulation results in \cref{fig: generation_ability}, showcasing the model's ability to generate interactive and realistic traffic scenarios.
+The results in the Waymo Sim Agents benchmark suggest that our VBD model is reliable at generating realistic agent interactions through its joint multi-agent diffusion policy.
+Closed-loop simulation videos can be found on the \href{https://sites.google.com/view/versatile-behavior-diffusion}{Project Website}.